Skip to main content

 You’ve heard about bad quality Salesforce data, but what is it and why is it bad for your business?

-Type | Why it’s Bad |
+Type Why it’s Bad

-Duplicate Records (Multiple lead, contact or account records for the same contact) | Your sales team will not have a centralized view of the prospect, allowing them to carry out any due diligence prior to reaching out. |
+Duplicate Records (Multiple lead, contact or account records for the same contact) Your sales team will not have a centralized view of the prospect, allowing them to carry out any due diligence prior to reaching out.
+May also result in duplicate outreach, annoying prospects.

-Consistency ( Records lack the use of capitalization in the First Name field) | For marketing, lack of proper consistency in records, specifically first name, can hamper adding any personalization to email campaigns.
-Apart from that, sending personalized emails where names are not formatted properly just looks bad. |
+Consistency ( Records lack the use of capitalization in the First Name field) For marketing, lack of proper consistency in records, specifically first name, can hamper adding any personalization to email campaigns.
+Apart from that, sending personalized emails where names are not formatted properly just looks bad.

-Another one for marketing: Missing information prevents marketing teams from segmenting contacts for email campaigns.
+Missing information prevents marketing teams from segmenting contacts for email campaigns.
 When your org is hosting an event in a particular territory, let’s say Japan, for example, where do you think they pull the data from?
-That’s right, Salesforce. |
+That’s right, Salesforce.
+Can also distort lead scoring.

-Junk Records (Spam email addresses) | Junk records are unnecessary clutter in your org that find their way to your marketing automation system and skew open rates for email campaigns.
-Oh, and they take up precious storage space in your org. |
+Junk Records (Fake names, spam email addresses) Junk records are unnecessary clutter in your org that find their way to your marketing automation system and skew open rates for email campaigns.
+Oh, and they take up precious storage space in your org.

 How to Find, Fix, and Prevent Bad Salesforce Data

-1. Identify the Source
+2. Identify the Source

-How to Identify the Source/s
+How to Identify the Sources

-To sidestep identifying the source/s manually, consider using reports to isolate bad data.
-Not only will it provide you with immediate intel on the cause/s, it can be used to keep tabs on the health of your records.
+To sidestep identifying the sources manually, consider using reports to isolate bad data.
+Not only will it provide you with immediate intel on the causes, it can be used to keep tabs on the health of your records.
 Take a look at the examples below for inspiration on the types of reports you might want to create.

-- Completeness: Look at records that are missing values in key fields.
+• Completeness: Look at records that are missing values in key fields.

-2. Act: How to Fix Salesforce Data Quality Issues and Prevent Reoccurrence
+3. Act: How to Fix Salesforce Data Quality Issues and Prevent Reoccurrence

-Armed with the intel on the types of bad data your organization is up against, now you’ll want to look at ways of fixing the records affected by the issues and put measures in place to prevent restarting the cycle.
+Armed with the intel on the types of bad data your organization is up against, now you’ll want to look at ways of fixing the records affected by these issues and put measures in place to prevent restarting the cycle.

 Prevent Future Missing Field Values and Inconsistent Field Values